 For your information, we reproduce the FAA guidelines for batteries carried by airline passengers:

-What kinds of batteries does the FAA allow in carry-on baggage (in the aircraft cabin)?
+What batteries does the FAA allow in carry-on baggage (in the aircraft cabin)?

 Dry cell alkaline batteries: typical AA, AAA, C, D, 9-volt, button-sized cells, etc.

-Dry cell rechargeable batteries such as Nickel Metal Hydride (NiMH) and Nickel Cadmium (NiCad).
+Dry cell rechargeable batteries like Nickel Metal Hydride (NiMH) and Nickel Cadmium (NiCad).

 Lithium-ion batteries (a.k.a.: rechargeable lithium, lithium polymer, LIPO, secondary lithium).
 Passengers may carry all consumer-sized lithium-ion batteries (up to 100 watt-hours per battery).
 This size covers AA, AAA, cell phone, PDA, camera, camcorder, handheld game, tablet, portable drill, and standard laptop computer batteries.
 The watt-hours (Wh) rating is marked on newer lithium-ion batteries and is explained below.
 External chargers are also considered to be a battery.

 With airline approval, devices can contain larger lithium-ion batteries (101-160 watt-hours per battery), but spares of this size are limited to two batteries in carry-on baggage only.
 This size covers the largest aftermarket extended-life laptop batteries and most lithium-ion batteries for professional-grade audio/visual equipment.